-AAPM&R reviewed all materials for copyrightable works and, when appropriate, contacted the owner(s) of the copyright for permission to use the works.
+AAPM&R reviewed all materials for copyrightable works and contacted the owner(s) of the copyright for permission to use the works.
 Despite the Academy’s best effort, there may be some instances where copyright permission could not be obtained, as the owner of the material could not be ascertained.
-If you have any questions regarding the due diligence done to obtain copyrights or if you know the source of a one of the aforementioned works, please contact the Academy at (877) AAPMR 99.
+If you have any questions regarding the due diligence done to obtain copyrights or if you know the source of a one of the aforementioned works, please contact the Academy at (847) 737-6000.

 The presentations in this activity are copyrighted and may not be reproduced in any form, without permission of copyright owners.
 AAPM&R does not, by publication of data in an online activity, ensure to anyone the use of such data against liability of any kind.

-For permissions for the Low Back Pain PIP TOOLKIT, click here.
+For permissions for the Stroke Rehabilitation PIP TOOLKIT, click here.
 (PDF Download)

 Method of Study